FWD organizer resource pack

 Supporting community building and engagement activities to promote inclusion

-Coordinate with Fedora sub-projects to enhance Diversity and Inclusion in the community
+Coordinate with Fedora sub-projects to enhance diversity, equity, and inclusion in the community

-Supporting programs committed to building diversity and inclusion in Free and Open Source Software communities
+Supporting programs committed to building diversity, equity, and inclusion in Free and Open Source Software communities

 Fedora Editions are the flagship configurations of Fedora offered by the Fedora Project.
 They are promoted on the getfedora.org website.
 Each Edition has a different use case and audience as explained below.